-- Discuss some of the vows; for example, 'For better, for worse, for richer, for poorer' etc. Discuss what this says about a Christian's commitment in marriage.
-Anglican wedding vows can be found at: www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/marriage - Ask pupils to draw two interlocking circles to represent the rings.
+Discuss some of the vows; for example, 'For better, for worse, for richer, for poorer' etc. Discuss what this says about a Christian's commitment in marriage.
+Anglican wedding vows can be found at: www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/marriage Ask pupils to draw two interlocking circles to represent the rings.
 The 'better' can be recorded inside the rings, the 'worse' outside.
-How do pupils think couples deal with the 'worse'? - Discuss promises.
+How do pupils think couples deal with the 'worse'?
+Discuss promises.
 Can they think of any they have made?
 How do pupils know someone will keep them?
 Talk about the word 'vow'.
-Discuss vows such as 'Cross my heart...'.
+Discuss vows such as 'Cross my heart'.
 Share and reflect together on the Cub Scout/Brownie promise.

-Explore Jewish ideas of marriage

-- Explore aspects of the Jewish Wedding Ceremony.
+Explore aspects of the Jewish Wedding Ceremony.
 Introduce the idea of the ketubah, a wedding contract, and how this formalises a promise.
 If possible, watch a Jewish wedding ceremony that includes the signing of a wedding contract.
-Share the information on Jewish way of life on Marriage with pupils www.reonline.org.uk/specials/jwol/ - Discuss the role that God is believed to play in the ceremony and why this is seen as important.
-Is this the same for a Christian marriage?
+Share the information on Jewish wedding ceremony that includes the signing of a wedding contract.
+Share the information on Jewish wedding of contracts in a Christian marriage?
 Compare and contrast the exchanging of rings and signing of contracts in a Christian wedding and a Jewish wedding.
 Challenge pupils to think what they would consider to be important in a wedding contract, both to promise and be promised.
 Allow them to compose, decorate and display their ideas.

-Explore Hindu ideas of marriage

-- Introduce Marriage as an important stage in life for Hindus.
+Explore Hindu ideas of marriage Introduce Marriage as an important stage in life for Hindus.
 Using an array of props act out the 'seven steps' of a traditional Hindu wedding around the sacred fire and the promises that are made between the bride and groom.
-There are several versions of these seven steps available on the internet - Do we agree with these promises?
+There are several versions of these seven steps available on the internet Do we agree with these promises?
 Would you include anymore?
 Why do people marry in a place of worship?
 Is there an alternative for non-religious people?

-- Lots of people choose to marry 'without god' to make promises in front of friends and their families but without any religious significance.
-Is it a good idea that people can do this?
-Why?
-Why not? - Some people say being married is great but can be hard sometimes.
-What might Non-religious people or Christians or Hindus or Jewish people do when marriage is challenging?

-Notes: Opening up Promises RE Today Services has a whole series of resources that will support learning about Hindu, Jewish and Christian wedding ceremonies

-- Christians, Hindus and/or Jewish people (B2). - Link up some questions and answers about how believers show commitment with their own ideas about community, belonging and belief (C1).

-Exceeding

-- Explain similarities and differences between ceremonies of commitment (B3). - Discuss and present their own ideas about the value and challenge of religious commitment in Britain today (C2).
+Lots of people chooses to marry ' Christians, Hindus and/or Jewish people (B2).
+Link up some questions and answers about how believers show commitment with their own ideas about community, belonging and belief (C1).
+Exceeding Explain similarities and differences between ceremonies of commitment (B3).
+Discuss and present their own ideas about the value and challenge of religious commitment in Britain today (C2).
+Why do people marry in a place of worship?
+Is there an alternative for non-religious people?
+Notes : Opening up Promises RE Today Services has a whole series of resources that will support learning about Hindu, Jewish and Christian wedding ceremonies